RVCL - Retinal Vasculopathy with Cerebral Leukodystrophy

 Typical for RVCL is a white matter abnormality at a young age, pseudo tumors, cognitive impairment and dementia.

 The ‘white matter’ is located inside the brains.
 On the outside of the brains is the ‘grey matter', which are the brain cells.
 'White matter’ (myelin) refers to the offshoots of the brain cells.
 These enable the different parts of the brains to be interconnected.
 Damage to the small blood vessels in the brains can be seen on an MRI scan as so-called white matter abnormalities.
-The image below is from this site.
+The image below is from this website.

 The disease manifests itself in a different way in each one, but it is known that it can be accompanied by: